justicephysics/humanos2.0/lollipop-education-system.md

 # 🎓 The Lollipop Education System — The Examination Industry That Feeds the Feudal Machine

 *The Lollipop Economy needs a Lollipop Education System.
 In India, aspirants and their families spend ₹3.5 lakh crore on just five exams—three times the Union Government’s entire education budget.
 This money, taxed and recycled, funds the very state that manufactures the poverty sticker.
 Education is no longer learning; it is a revenue stream.
-The Space State has the only exit: the Virtual Nalanda.*
+The Space State has the only exit: the Justice Physics Nalanda.*

 ---